imperialfarmer/computational_geometry/README.md

 ## De-Boor Algorithm:
 De-Boor Algorithm is an efficient and stable numerical method to evaluate the Splines.
+### Basic idea
+For a spline with degree of k, it will insert the point of interest t* k times to make sure the spline passes through t*, then the position of control point in this case is just t*.
+The procedure of inserting can be seen as conducting subdivision on the lines between control points, the original ones as well as newly-generated ones.
+### How to choose the control points to subdivide

 ```
 Input:
 k // Spline Degree, which is also required multiplicity